Per wiki policy, Spoilers Off applies here and all spoilers are unmarked. You Have Been Warned.

 - Ai, who was until recently the most resistant to the idea of performing with Franchouchou, suddenly becomes the most driven of the whole group to make the Saga Rock performance succeed.
 Why?
 Her reading on the internet all but spelled out that her death was a deep nail in the coffin for the popularity of idols in her era.
 In essence, to her, the end result of her career was the death of the hopes and dreams idols represented in her time, the furthest thing from what she ever wanted.
 Mark her line from the previous episode "That's really not the kind of legend I wanted" and you can easily conclude that her newfound zeal is directed at turning the result of her tragedy around.

-- When Iron Frill performs, we get a flashback of Ai with Iron Frill and it seems like none of the members from Ai's time are still with the group.
+- When Iron Frill performs, we get a flashback of Ai with Iron Frill and it seems like none of the members from Ai's time are still with the group (proven in a CD booklet that named both sets of members).
 It's a good show of how much time has passed.

-- If that's true, it means that they never moved on from Ai's death.
+- While it's probably because real-life idol groups tend to cycle out members as they age out, it's also possible that they never moved on from Ai's death.
 Those girls were more than her teammates but her friends and the thought of continuing singing without Ai was too much to bear.

 - Just as Franchouchou has to perform, it starts to rain.
 Ai is shaking with fear and desperately tries to sing as lightning starts to hit.